Curing & Smoking

 - The Art and Practice of Sausage Making - North Dakota State University

-- Basics of Sausage Making - University of Georgia
+- Basics of Sausage Making - National Center for Home Food Preservation

 - Sausages and Food Safety - USDA Food Safety and Inspection Service